-Alcohol rehab and AA are both the treatment paths for alcohol addicts.
+Alcohol rehab and Alcoholics Anonymous are both treatment paths for alcohol addicts.

-The difference is that alcohol rehab is a more conventional treatment option that often involves addiction medicine, AA focuses on the therapeutic aspects of the treatment and not on medicine.
+The difference is that alcohol rehab is a more conventional treatment option involving addiction medicine, and AA focuses on the therapeutic aspects of the treatment and not on medication.

-Alcoholics anonymous offers community support to the addicts and helps them get past their addiction and alcohol abuse.
+Alcoholics anonymous offers community support to addicts and helps them move past their addiction and alcohol abuse.

-A key difference between AA and rehab treatment is that rehab or “Residential Rehabilitation” is tailored more to the patient’s individual needs.
+A critical difference between AA and rehab treatment is rehab or “Residential Rehabilitation” is tailored more to the patient’s individual needs.

-It allows them to rehabilitate in a residential rehabilitation facility.
-The patient is isolated and undergoes detox and smart recovery.
+Rehab allows addicts to rehabilitate in a residential rehabilitation facility, and the patient is isolated and undergoes detox and smart recovery.

-The top rated alcohol rehab centers offers a clear, structured path to recovery and aftercare.
+The top rated alcohol rehab centers offer a clear, structured path to recovery and aftercare.

-Patients get a proper plan for incorporating their recovery into their everyday routine after rehabilitation.
+Patients get an appropriate plan to incorporate recovery into their everyday routine after rehabilitation.

 The entire rehab process, particularly the detox, is also supervised by trained medical professionals.

-AA, on the other hand, is an organization that helps individuals struggling with alcohol or substance abuse.
-They’re known for their popular 12-step rehabilitation program.
+On the other hand, AA is an organisation that helps individuals struggling with alcohol or substance abuse.
+AA is known for its popular 12-step rehabilitation program.